kibook/s1kd-tools/tools/s1kd-metadata/README.md

 -W &lt;name&gt;
 Show or edit metadata only on objects where the value of &lt;name&gt; is not equal to the value specified in the following -v option.
+If no -v option follows, this will show objects which do not have metadata &lt;name&gt; of any value.

 -w &lt;name&gt;
 Show or edit metadata only on objects where the value of &lt;name&gt; is equal to the value specified in the following -v option.
+If no -v option follows, this will show objects which have metadata &lt;name&gt; with any value.

 --version
 Show version information.